INSIDE: How to use a shower caddy as an outdoor vertical wall planter for small pots, urban gardening. Easy garden spring outdoor decor!

 – Spray paint (So many awesome spray paint color varieties out there!)

-– Optional: Self-etching primer (Great for covering some plastic with paint.)
+– Optional: Self-etching primer (Great for covering plastic with paint.)

 – Drill + masonry bit (optional)